wigging/notes/zsh.md

 ## .zshrc

 This is the contents of my Zsh profile which is located at `~/.zshrc`.
-It assumes Prezto has been installed.
-The section at the bottom is from the Anaconda installation of Python.
+It assumes Pure, Xcode, and Miniconda have been installed.
+The section at the bottom is from the Miniconda installation of Python.

 ```
 # Pure prompt configuration